CryShana/CryBarEditor/README.md

 - Set your mod folder as the export Root directory (this is where all exported files will be copied to, retaining relative paths)
 - To override a file used by the game, you need to first determine it's relative path, for example `\game\art\something.png` - and then have a file in your mod folder with **same relative path**
 - Most game files are inside **.BAR** archives, but every file in those archives has a relative path that we can override - we don't need to create a whole new .BAR file!

+### Additive mods
+I haven't tested this yet, but it has been brought to my attention that AoMR may support additive mods just like AoE3.
+This means instead of modifying whole files which can break with future game updates, you could modify the base file partially with an additive mod.

+The below examples describe the traditional way of modding AoM, I will soon update the document with additive modding instructions.

 ### Example 1 - New unit
 If you wish to add a new unit to the game, you will want to override `proto.xml` file.
 This file is located within `Data.bar` archive